swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ```

 In the above example one can consider each clause as it's own asynchronously initialized variable, i.e. the `ok`  is initialized on its own, and the `(yay, nay)` are initialized together as was discussed previously.

-If the scope of an `async let` exits *by throwing an error*, the child task corresponding to the `async let` is implicitly cancelled.
-If the child task has already completed, its result (or thrown error) is discarded.

-> **Rationale**: The requirement to await a variable from each `async let` along all (non-throwing) paths ensures that child tasks aren't being created and implicitly cancelled during the normal course of execution.
-Such code is likely to be needlessly inefficient and should probably be restructured to avoid creating child tasks that are unnecessary.

 A variable defined in an `async let` can not be captured by an escaping closure.